 It is only when we become older that their words in fact ring truer than we ever wanted to admit and often find ourselves thinking maybe we should have listened.
 But I guess then, we wouldn’t have had the experience and learned it for ourselves.

-I often wish I could go back to my teenage years, a time I didn’t like very much, and do it all over again, knowing what I do now.
+I often wish I could go back in time to my teenage years, a time I didn’t like very much, and do it all over again, knowing what I do now.
 But if I could change where I came from, chances are I wouldn’t be the person I am today.

 Because all our experiences and dark times can make us stronger.
 We strive for more to be in a better place.
 Without those hard times, the good times wouldn’t be as bright or feel as fulfilled

 But there will always be those things that we wish we knew at the time.
 Something that would have made things that little bit easier, or a mistake that we wished never happened.